 - 4th copy (pink) – carrier copy

-- (b) The U.S. Customs and Border Protection officer reviews and validates all copies by stamping and initialing each copy of the form and may also check the goods against the bill(s) of lading, to ensure that all of the goods being moved in-transit are recorded.
+- (b) The US CBP officer reviews and validates all copies by stamping and initialing each copy of the form and may also check the goods against the bill(s) of lading, to ensure that all of the goods being moved in-transit are recorded

-- (d) The goods are sealed with either company seals or U.S. Customs and Border Protection seals that must remain intact until they are removed by the CBSA at the office of re-entry.
-The carrier should also have the bill(s) of lading available for review.
+- (d) The goods are sealed with either company seals or US CBP seals that must remain intact until they are removed by the CBSA at the office of re-entry.
+The carrier should also have the bill(s) of lading available for review

 66. When accidents, shifts of loads, or other circumstances occur during the in-transit movement, the carrier must contact the nearest CBSA office.
 The CBSA office will provide the carrier with instructions for managing the cargo.

-69. In bond goods arriving at a Canadian airport or seaport destined for the United States, or goods arriving at the border for outward movement from a Canadian airport or seaport cannot be documented on Form A8B.
+69. In bond goods arriving at a Canadian airport or seaport destined for the United States, or goods arriving at the border for outward movement from a Canadian airport or seaport cannot be documented on form A8B, United States – Canada Transit Manifest.
 See Memorandum D3-2-1, Air Pre-arrival and Reporting Requirements, for information on the documentation for air shipments, and Memorandum D3-5-1, Marine Pre-load/Pre-arrival and Reporting Requirements, for marine shipments.

-70. Similarly, do not document goods moving in-transit through Canada arriving by one mode of transport and transferred to another mode of transport for the outward movement on Form A8B.
-You will find documentation procedures in Memorandum D3-2-1, Air Pre-arrival and Reporting Requirements for air shipments, paragraphs 35-40 in this memorandum for highway shipments, Memorandum D3-5-1, Marine Pre-load/Pre-arrival and Reporting Requirements for marine shipments, and Memorandum D3-6-6, Rail Pre-arrival and Reporting Requirements for rail shipments.
+70. Similarly, do not document goods moving in-transit through Canada arriving by one mode of transport and transferred to another mode of transport for the outward movement on form A8B, United States – Canada Transit Manifest.
+You will find documentation procedures in Memorandum D3-2-1, Air Pre-arrival and Reporting Requirements for air shipments, paragraphs 35 to 40 in this memorandum for highway shipments, Memorandum D3-5-1, Marine Pre-load/Pre-arrival and Reporting Requirements for marine shipments, and Memorandum D3-6-6, Rail Pre-arrival and Reporting Requirements for rail shipments.

 Data Transmission Guidelines – Import